matrix-org/synapse/docs/usage/configuration/config_documentation.md

 ---
 ### `macaroon_secret_key`

+A secret which is used to sign
+- access token for guest users,
+- short-term login token used during SSO logins (OIDC or SAML2) and
+- token used for unsubscribing from email notifications.
-A secret which is used to sign access tokens.
-If none is specified, the `registration_shared_secret` is used, if one is given; otherwise, a secret key is derived from the signing key.
+If none is specified, the `registration_shared_secret` is used, if one is given;
+otherwise, a secret key is derived from the signing key.

 Example configuration:
 ```yaml